facebook-pixel

 MVP: What are your go-to asana modifications to make a class more accessible?

-Halee: I love offering simple modifications like using the wall as a balance or offering a gentler position.
-I always say, at the beginning of my class, that everything I offer is optional and there should never be pain.
-I think it is a great reminder to listen to your body.
+Halee: I love offering simple modifications, like using the wall for balance or suggesting gentler variations of poses.
+At the beginning of every class, I remind students that everything is optional and there should never be pain.
+I think it’s a great way to encourage listening to your body.

 MVP: How do you practice Yoga off the mat?

-Halee: One of my favorite ways to practice off of the mat is to go outside and enjoy nature.
-I love going on hikes and finding a calm spot where I can sit down and take some deep breaths and reset.
-I love taking a moment throughout the day to think of things that I am grateful for and appreciate all that have been given to me.
+Halee: One of my favorite ways is to spend time in nature.
+I enjoy hiking and finding a calm spot to sit, take deep breaths, and reset.
+I also take moments throughout the day to reflect on things I’m grateful for and appreciate all that I’ve been given.

 MVP: Do you have a favorite mantra?

-Halee: Yes.
-My favorite mantra is “This too shall pass”.
-I know, it is not a typical yoga mantra; but, it is one that I keep telling myself during a hard and long day.
-Knowing this feeling is temporary and life will always have its ebbs and flows, gives me a peace of mind.
+Halee: Yes!
+My favorite is “This too shall pass.”
+It may not be a typical yoga mantra, but it reminds me during tough days that feelings are temporary and life has its natural ebbs and flows.
+It gives me peace of mind.

 MVP: Website and/or social media page you want to spotlight?

-Halee: You can follow me on Instagram at @yoga.with.halee – That is where I post about the classes that I am teaching, and fun day to day content!
+Halee: You can follow me on Instagram at @yoga.with.halee.
+That’s where I post about the classes I teach and share fun day-to-day content!

 Thank you so much for sharing your practice with us, Halee!